 all is never a file.
 So we put such rule under

-.PHONY and those rule's dependencies will always be checked.
+.PHONY and dependencies of these those rules will always be checked.

 Finally, the first rule of a Makefile is the default one invoked when you type